 10. How far in advance should I make a reservation?

 We recommend you make your tour reservation as far in advance as possible.
-The lodging inside Yellowstone starts taking reservations a year in advance.
-The 2019 summer lodging reservations will begin on May 1, 2018.
+You can book your Yellowstone Wonders tour up to one (1) year in advance from today.
+The lodging inside Yellowstone National Park began taking reservations for Summer 2020 on May 1, 2019.

 11. What time of day does the tour start?